sisl/ExpFamilyPCA.jl/paper.md

 # Statement of Need

 To our knowledge, there are no open-source implementations of EPCA and the sole proprietary package [@epca-MATLAB] is limited to a single distribution.
-Modern data science applications of EPCA in reinforcement learning [@Roy] and mass spectrometry [@spectrum] involve a diverse range of distributions and require numerical stability and the ability to handle large datasets. `ExpFamilyPCA.jl` addresses this gap by providing fast implementations for several exponential family distributions and multiple constructors for custom distributions.
+Modern applications of EPCA in reinforcement learning [@Roy] and mass spectrometry [@spectrum] require multiple distributions, numerical stability, and the ability to handle large datasets. `ExpFamilyPCA.jl` addresses this gap by providing fast implementations for several exponential family distributions and multiple constructors for custom distributions.
 More implementation and mathematical details are in the [documentation](https://sisl.github.io/ExpFamilyPCA.jl/dev/).

 # Problem Formulation

 ## Principal Component Analysis

-PCA is a low-rank matrix approximation problem.
+Traditional PCA is a low-rank matrix approximation problem.
 For a data matrix $X \in \mathbb{R}^{n \times d}$, we want to find the low-rank matrix approximation $\Theta \in \mathbb{R}^{n \times d}$ such that $\mathrm{rank}(\Theta) = k \leq d$.
 Formally,

 $$\begin{aligned}
 & \underset{\Theta}{\text{minimize}}